Towards a Socially Responsible University: Balancing the Global with the Local

 86 experts from 28 countries have contributed to a dissection of the topic and the identification of good practices that can help academic leaders and policy-makers to realize the highest purposes of education and research.

 For the first time, the HEIW Report offers fully open access.
 With this new format, GUNi aims to make the report content available for everybody, regardless of economic reach.
-The online version will be available from 10th March 2017 here.

 a) To explore the potential conflict, or intrinsic challenges, both in addressing societal demands based on the race for global competitiveness and in contributing to a more equitable and sustainable society at local and global level;